DiscreteMaths/DM04-Functions/Twitter+neo4j-conorFeeney.md

 ![Graph2](http://www.sandtable.com/wp-content/uploads/2014/11/neo4j_FutureIsHere_3_1.png)

-This graph represents Twitter activity around the phrase ‘Future is Here’
+This graph represents Twitter activity around the phrase ‘Future is Here’.
+- Green nodes (with names) are Twitter Users
+- Red nodes are tweets
+- Purple are retweets
+- Blue are mentions (or replies)

 ***
 #### references: